 - + 0.7% of the calculation basis for each non-contributory year (noncontributory periods are taken into account at a rate not exceeding 1/3 of the documented contributory periods)

 - + 0.7% of the calculation basis for each year missing up to the full 25 years of the insurance period – from the day of claiming the pension to the day when the pensioner would have reached 60 years, i.e. the retirement age determined for women.

 An accident at work means a sudden occurrence associated with work, arising out of an external cause and resulting in injury or death.

 An occupational disease means a disease specified in a list of occupational diseases, which is caused by harmful agents in the working environment or by the manner in which the work is performed.

-The pension for a person who is partly incapable of work is payable at a rate of 75% of the pension for a person completely incapable of work.
+The disability pension in respect of partial incapacity for work is payable at a rate of 75% of the pension in respect of complete incapacity for work.